vtexdocs/dev-portal-content/docs/vtex-io/Reference/vtex-io-documentation-vtex-io-cli-installation-and-command-reference/vtex-io-documentation-vtex-io-cli-command-reference.md

 ### release

-(Only for git users.)
-Bumps the app version, commits, and pushes to remote the app in the current directory.
+(For git users only.)
+Bumps the app version, commits, and pushes to the remote repository for the app in the current directory.

 #### Usage